amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_persistence_manager_1_1_writer.md

 ---
 title: sam::PersistenceManager::Writer
-summary: Declration of the Writer class.
+summary: Declaration of the Writer class.

 ---